-The Rugby World Cup is the top event within the Rugby Union.
-The World Cup is ran and operated by the International Rugby Board, and is held for mens Rugby teams.
+The Rugby World Cup is the top event within the Rugby Union and very popular for Rugby betting online.
+The World Cup is ran and operated by the International Rugby Board, and is held for men’s Rugby teams.
 The tournament is held every four years and is one of the biggest international competitions in the world.
 The winner of the Rugby World Cup is awarded the William Webb Ellis Cup.
 William Webb Ellis was said to have invented the game of rugby.
 He first watched a game of football, and came up with the idea.

 History of Rugby World Cup